vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

         [-0.6206856 , -0.12488112]], dtype=float32)]
 ```

-Another small difference is that Jax does not support inplace operations:
+Another small difference is that JAX does not permit in-place operations:
 ```python
 x1[0] = 5
 ===